 One of the hardest parts about organizing, when you have young children, is finding indoor activities for toddlers to do while you get organized.
 There are so many times when they get bored easily and always want to “help” by unloading the box you just loaded or adding things to it when you’re not looking!

 I always try to organize my home when the kids are not around, but sometimes You have no choice, and you just need to get it done.
 I saw these quiet time bins on Keeper of the Home and realized that these could be used in so many ways to keep toddlers occupied.
 So I put together some of these and got a few other ideas that have been working wonders!

 Indoor Activities for Toddlers To Do While You Get Organized

 This is one of those indoor activities for toddlers that can be used over and over for different situations.
 We use shoe box sized boxes, so they are easy to store.
 I bought a few little toys/books to use, but mostly I just gathered up some things that had been in the car or the bottom of the toy box.

 We made colored labels for each box, so we knew which ones we had used recently.
 The kids love them, and they are always asking to use them.

-Here’s a quick peek into two of our boxes.
-We have books, stickers, crayons, paper, tools, a coloring book, a little magnetic farm, a harmonica, flash cards, random toys from McDonald’s, etc.
+Here’s a quick peek into our boxes.
+We have books, stickers, crayons, paper, and tools.
+We also have a coloring book, a little magnetic farm, a harmonica, flash cards, random toys from McDonald’s, etc.

 When we’re all done, I ask him to put everything back in the box, and we put it back on the shelf.
-I consider it just another little tool in my Mama bag-of-tricks.
 It was easy to put together, and I think we both enjoying knowing we’ll have that time each day.

-Do you have any similar activities that help you throughout the day?
-Please share them with us by leaving a comment or linking to your post!
+Do you have any similar indoor activities for toddlers that help you throughout the day?
+Please share them with us by leaving a comment!